alesk/learning/patterns.md

 answers and explanations entirely from your brain.

-These teaching lessons to "imaginary friend" accompained with frequent short tests where failure is the most commona and praise result is a perfect way to avoid the so called **illusions of Learning**.
+These teaching lessons to "imaginary friend" accompained with frequent short tests where failure is the most common result is a perfect way to avoid the so called **illusions of Learning**.
-The "illusions of leargning" is a common trap for students wich just skim through the steps of problem solving without demonstrating (to themselves) that they are able to solve the problem with pen and paper without reffering to the study material.
+The "illusions of leargning" is a well known trap for students wich just skim through the steps of problem solving without demonstrating (to themselves) that they are able to solve the problem with pen and paper without refering to the study material.

 ## The 10 good habits of studyng